textpattern/textpattern.github.io/installation/index.md

 `rpc`
 : **Type:** directory.
 : **Removable?:** yes.
-: **What it's for:** Contains the XML-RPC functionality, which is vestigial code from when ping-packs and such were popular with bloggers.
+: **What it's for:** Contains the XML-RPC functionality, which is legacy code from when ping-packs and such were popular with bloggers.
 If you don't use it, you can remove it, but make sure the 'Enable XML-RPC server?' preference is set to 'No' in the [Preferences panel](https://docs.textpattern.com/administration/preferences-panel#enable-xml-rpc-server).

 `sites`
 : **Type:** directory.